SeaIce-Math/spice-team.github.io/publications.md

 - Manucharyan, G. E., A. F. Thompson (2020).
 Heavy footprints of upper-ocean eddies on weakened Arctic sea ice in marginal ice zones.
 In revision.

+- Moon, W., G. E. Manucharyan, H. A. Dijkstra (2021).
+Downward propagation of planetary-scale atmospheric waves induced by eddy memory effects. *Quarterly Journal of the Royal Meteorological Society*.
+In review.

+- Moon, W., G. E. Manucharyan, H. A. Dijkstra (2021).
+Baroclinic instability and large-scale wave propagation on planetary-scale atmosphere. *Quarterly Journal of the Royal Meteorological Society*.
+In review.

 ## 2021

 - Giddy, I., S. Swart, A. F. Thompson, M. duPlessis, S.A.
 Nicholson (2021).
 Stirring of sea ice meltwater enhances submesoscale fronts in the Southern Ocean. *Journal of Geophysical Research*, 126, e2020JC016814. [[link](https://doi.org/10.1029/2020JC016814)]